nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 `Command` objects available are:
 * `AddGoalCommand` - Adds a new Goal to the GoalList.
 * `AddHabitCommand` - Adds a new Habit object to a specified Goal set by the user.
+* `UpdateGoalNameCommand` - Updates the name of a Goal specified by the user.
 * `DeleteGoalCommand` - Deletes a Goal from the GoalList
 * `DeleteHabitCommand` - Deletes a Habit object from a specified Goal set by the user.
 * `DoneHabitCommand` - Marks a Habit object under a Goal as done.